-In Part #1 <click here to read Part #1> I reviewded the last 54 years and how we slipped into bondage with the government as our master.
-I showed how each President since Kennedy affected out country and who the real power is behind the curtain.
+In Part #1 (appeared 2 days ago on the 27th) I reviewed the last seven decades and how we slipped into bondage with the government as our master.
+I also showed how each President since Kennedy affected out country and who the real power was/is behind the curtain.
 I made it clear that

 “money & power” is the control of this country and how it has eliminated virtually all of our now extinct rights, freedoms and liberties over time.